bmx22c/Plugin_StreamUpdate/README.md

 You'll need to update the `PrivateInfo.as` file with some informations:
 - `ClientID` that you can get from you [Application Console](https://dev.twitch.tv/console/apps).
 - `Bearer` that you can find it with [this link](https://id.twitch.tv/oauth2/authorize?client_id=<CLIEND_ID>&redirect_uri=<OAUTH_REDIRECT_URL>&response_type=token&scope=channel_editor) (replace the `<OAUTH_REDIRECT_URL>` with `https://localhost` if that's what you've done earlier) and once you've approved the application, you'll find the Bearer token in the URL.
-- `Broadcaster ID` that you can find from [here](https://www.streamweasels.com/support/convert-twitch-username-to-user-id/).
+- `Broadcaster ID` that you can find from [here](https://www.streamweasels.com/support/convert-twitch-username-to-user-id/) by putting your channel name.

 ## Usage
 Once properly configured, just launch Trackmania and it should sync the title from your stream to the plugin automatically.